zargarzadeh/KFS/README.md

 # KFS
-Kauffman Firm Survey Stata codes
+# Kauffman Firm Suvrvey Stata Codes
+This is a place to share the Stata codes for KFS projects.

+**Important: Do not reveal private information in you codes.**